karimarous/Getting_started_with_Terraform_and_AWS_FR/lab20/README.md

 ```
 terraform apply -auto-approve
 ```
-1.12 Run the following commands
+1.12 Run the following command to destroy the resources
 ```
 terraform destroy -auto-approve
 ```